Varence-kiiru/olivian_group/README.md

 ## 📄 License

-Proprietary software for The Olivian Group Limited.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The Olivian Group Solar Solutions Platform is open source software developed by The Olivian Group Limited to support the solar energy industry in Kenya and beyond.

 ---